Tag: Ralf Dörper (Page 2 of 3)

 TOPOLINOS Mustafa (1982)

-TOPOLINOSBrücken and Freytag first met at Die Ratinger Straße; “There was this interaction between art and music happening and everyone kind of knew one another” she said.
-Together they formed TOPOLINOS, literally translated as ‘The Mickey Mouses’!
-Using a rhythm unit, electric organ lines and Middle Eastern flavoured vocal phrasing, ‘Mustafa’ appeared on ‘Partysnäks’, the soundtrack to ‘Die Tanzbeinsammler’.
+TOPOLINOSBrücken and Freytag first met on the Düsseldorf scene based around Die Ratinger Straße.
+“There was this interaction between art and music happening and everyone kind of knew one another” she said.
+They formed TOPOLINOS, literally translated as ‘The Mickey Mouses’!
+Using a rhythm unit, budget organ lines and Middle Eastern flavoured vocal phrasing, ‘Mustafa’ appeared on ‘Partysnäks’, the soundtrack to ‘Die Tanzbeinsammler’.

 Available on the compilation album Electri_City 2 (V/A) via Grönland Records